AlonShakaroff/music-link-handler/README.md

    ```

 3. **Update the configuration**:
-   - Replace `"your-project-id"` in `app.json` with your actual EAS project ID
+   - Update the `"projectId"` in `app.json` with your actual EAS project ID
    - Update the `"serviceAccountKeyPath"` in `eas.json` to point to your Google Play service account key file

 4. **Build your app for production**: